Algebras of Information. An Axiomatic Foundation: Simple random maps

 We now turn to the study of the \textit{probability distribution} of simple random variables.
-The starting point is the following question: Given a simple random variable $\Delta$ in an idempotent, generalised information algebra $(\Psi,D;\leq,\bot,\cdot,\epsilon)$, and an element $\psi \in \Psi$, under what assumptions can the information $\psi$ be asserted to hold?
+The starting point is the following question: Given a simple random variable $\Delta$ in an information algebra $(\Phi,\cdot,0,1;E)$, and an element $\phi \in \Phi$, under what assumptions can the information represented by $\phi$ be asserted to hold?
 And how likely is it, that these assumptions are valid?